makerdao/esm/README.md

 It is meant to be used by an MKR minority to thwart two types of attack:

-* malicious governance
+* malicious governance (using an ESM deployed version which denies the pause proxy on execution)
-* critical bug
+* critical bug (using an ESM deployed version which doesn't deny the pause proxy on execution)

 In the former case, the pledgers will have no expectation of recovering the funds (as that would require a malicious majority to pass the required vote),